 Vikram with his parents

 He learned to do things for himself like brushing his teeth, washing his face, wearing his clothes, and even writing using his feet.
 He also excelled in sports, and became an excellent swimmer and a great footballer.
-But there was still one thing he would like to be able to do for himself and that was to drive a car.
+But there was still one thing he wanted to be able to do for himself, and that was to drive a car.